mocks-server/website/docs/usage/basics.md

   describe("when there are two users in the API", () => {
     before(() => {
       // highlight-next-line
-      cy.mocksSelectCollection("two-users"); // Use "two-users" routes and variants cy.visit("/");
+      cy.mocksSetCollection("two-users"); // Use "two-users" routes and variants cy.visit("/");
     });